Entanglement entropy of XX spin $1/2$ chain with random partitioning at arbitrary temperature: Analytical evaluation

 \subsection{EE in random partitioning}

-Now, we explain how to calculate EE for a bi-partitioned system in which the sites that belong to the subsystem are chosen \emph{randomly}.
-There is a probability $p_i$ for each site $i$ to belong to the subsystem.
-Also, subsystem size, $n$, can vary from $1$ to $L$, for each of them there are $L \choose n$ different ways of choosing $n$ sites out of $L$ sites.
-In addition, for each of them, there is a corresponding probability that each of the $n$ sites belong to the subsystem and the others do not: $\prod_{i \in A} p_i \prod_{i \in B} (1-p_i)$.
-Thus the EE for a specific probability distribution in random partitioning is the following\cite{Roosz2020}:
+Now, we explain how to calculate the EE for a bi-partitioned system in which the sites that belong to the subsystem are chosen \emph{randomly}.
+First, we specify a probability $p_i$ for each site $i$ to belong to the subsystem based on a probability distribution.
+The subsystem size $n$, can vary from $1$ to $L$, and for each of them, there are $L \choose n$ different ways of choosing $n$ sites out of $L$ sites.
+In addition, for each of these choices, there is a corresponding probability that each of the $n$ sites belongs to the subsystem and other sites do not belong to the subsystem: $\prod_{i \in A} p_i \prod_{i \notin A} (1-p_i)$.
+Thus the EE for a specific probability distribution in the random partitioning $\text{EE}(T, \{p\})$ is the following\cite{Roosz2020}:

 where $EE_{n}^j$ is one of the $ L \choose n$ calculated EE's corresponding to the case of having $n$ sites in the subsystem.

-In the special case of uniform probability, where all probabilities are the the same, $p_i = \text{constant}$, we can rewrite the equation as:
+In the particular case of uniform probability, where the probability for each site to belong to the subsystem is the same for all sites ($p_i = \text{constant}=p$) we can use the above equation to obtain the EE in random partitioning with constant probability distribution EE$(T,p)$:

-In practice, we can not go over all samples of ${L \choose n}$ choices for a large $L$; instead, we take average over large enough numbers of samples to obtain $\langle EE_{n}\rangle$ and thus we have:
+In practice, we can not go over all samples of ${L \choose n}$ choices for a large $L$; instead, we take the average over enough large number of samples to obtain $\overline{EE}_{n}$, and thus we have: